SamyIOoOI/Hack-Quest/README.md

 ## How to Play

 1. First, install the CLI through the terminal/cmd with the command below.
+Type [hack-quest] in your terminal to start the game.
 2. Secondly, take a look at the map found in this repository as map.png or as a link when you select y to start in the game.
 3. To move in the map you write go [direction] such as east, west, south, west.
 Relative to your position on the map.
 4. Most locations have Items that you can either pick [get [itemname]] Or buy [buy[itemname]] or hack (minigame) [hack[itemname]]